 Before you start

-You can use this form if you already have an Income Release plan and want to start regular withdrawals, take a one-off payment, want to start regular payments or amend a current regular payment.
+You can use this form if you already have an Income Release plan and want to take a one-off payment, want to start regular payments or amend a current regular payment.

 We aim to start processing your request within 5 working days.
 It will then take a further 3-5 working days to reach your account.